 Assembly on Environmental, Occupational, and Population Health (EOPH)

 Assembly on Microbiology, Tuberculosis and Pulmonary Infections (MTPI)

 Assembly on Respiratory Cell and Molecular Biology (RCMB)

 Assembly on Sleep and Respiratory Neurobiology (SRN)

-The ATS has three sections.
+The ATS has two sections.
 Sections are subdivisions of an assembly that focus on a specific area of interest within the scope of an assembly.

 - Section on Genetics & Genomics (GG) (housed under AII)

-- Section on Terrorism & Inhalation Disasters (TID) (housed under EOH)
+- Section on Terrorism & Inhalation Disasters (TID) (housed under EOPH)

 Any member of the ATS may join one primary assembly, up to two secondary assemblies and an unlimited number of sections.
 Primary membership is important because only primary members of the assembly may hold the assembly’s leadership positions.

 Joining an assembly is easy.
 When you joined the ATS, you were asked to sign up for a primary and secondary assembly for your main and secondary interests.
 You will be able to take part in the business affairs of only your primary assembly but can receive information from both.
 If you did not sign up for an assembly, you can do it at any time and you may also join any section you want by visiting the ATS website at http://thoracic.force.com/MPU to update your membership profile.